JuanPabloMonDi/Chatterjee-Time_series/README.md

 ### 📄 R Scripts

+4.  **Functions.R:** This file defines some functions that are used in the *`Simulation.R`* file.
-4.  **Simulation.R**: Monte Carlo simulation.
+5.  **Simulation.R**: Monte Carlo simulation.
 This code constructs each of the time series generating processes and implements the auto-association measures considered for estimating the autocorrelation parameter $p$.
 The results are saved in the *`results`* folder.
-5.  **plots.R**: After running *Simulation.R*, this script generates the plots shown in the paper (output is saved in the *`plots`* folder).
+6.  **plots.R**: After running *Simulation.R*, this script generates the plots shown in the paper (output is saved in the *`plots`* folder).

 ## Next steps: